seanhogan01/D-racula-WM/README.md

 I have my wallpaper location as ~/Pictures/arch.jpg so either copy that or edit the script to your preference.
 The wallpaper I use is included.

 ![Screenshot.png](https://raw.githubusercontent.com/seanhogan01/D-racula-WM/main/Screenshot.png)

+This is by no means a well put together repo so no guarantees and I recommend changing the keybinds to you're liking.